schombert/Project-Alice/docs/extensions.md

 These relate to gamerules

 - `alice_can_goto_war_against_spherelord_default_setting = 1.0f` - Sets the default setting for the hardcoded gamerule deciding whether a sphereling can goto war against its spherelord.
 Can be either 1 (which means they can declare war against spherelord), or 0 (which means they cannot).
 Default is 1
-- `alice_allow_partial_retreat_default_setting = 0.0f` - Sets the default setting for the hardcoded gamerule deciding whether armies can partial-retreat from battles.
-1.0 means it is enabled, 0 means it is disabled, and 2.0 it is disabled only for the observer tag
 - `alice_fog_of_war_default_setting = 1.0f` - Sets the default setting for the hardcoded gamerule deciding whether fog og war is on or off.
-1.0 means fog of war is on, where 0.0 means it is off.
+1.0 means fog of war is on, 0.0 means it is off, and at 2.0 it is disabled only for the observer tag
 - `alice_auto_concession_peace_default_setting = 1.0f` - Sets the default setting for the hardcoded gamerule deciding whether a peacedeal will be force-accepted if it is conceding all wargoals (or if the peacedeal concedes 100 warscore or higher).
 1.0 means forced-peaces are disabled, where 0.0 means they are enabled.
 - `alice_command_units_default_setting = 0.0f` - Decides whether AI puppets' units can be commanded by players while at war.
 A value of 0.0f means it is disabled, while a value of 1.0f means it is enabled